ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

   });
  ```

- The fixture represents the HTML element, and the first before end creates the TestBed, and the second the component and fixture.
+ The fixture represents the HTML element, and the first beforeEach function creates the TestBed, and the second creates the component and fixture.
 For more information on Angular testing read the tutorial at https://angular.io/guide/testing.

 1. Step 3: As we want to continuously test out work we will start the test runner with the command:
 ```